uitsmijter/Documentation/content/general/quickstart.md

 - Inbox backend (inbox.srv.example.com)
 - Send messages backend (send.srv.example.com)

-> As you can see we do make the services public available!
-We will secure them later on with a JWT.
-To make it
+> As you can see, we do make the services publicly available!
+We will secure them later with a JWT.
+To make them
-> accessible from within the SPA it should be publicly available, otherwise we would need
+> accessible from within the SPA, they should be publicly available; otherwise, we would need
 > a [🔗 BFF](https://blog.bitsrc.io/bff-pattern-backend-for-frontend-an-introduction-e4fa965128bf).

 **Create a User Backend**:
-> Somewhere user data must be stored. **Uitsmijter does not store any account data, profiles or passwords**.
+> User data must be stored somewhere. **Uitsmijter does not store any account data, profiles, or passwords**.
 To create a
-> store for the users credentials either a service must be created or selected from the existing once.
-In our example
+> store for user credentials, either a service must be created or selected from the existing ones.
+In our example,
-> the `Profile backend` would fit, but this we want to make public available and the user store should only be
+> the `Profile backend` would fit, but we want to make this publicly available, and the user store should only be
 > accessible
 > within the cluster.
-So we could do an extra route that is only available from a private service but for the sake of
+We could create an extra route that is only available from a private service, but for the sake of
-> security and the luck of a new project we create a service that is just there to store user credentials.
+> security and the benefit of a new project, we will create a service dedicated to storing user credentials.

 This new `Credentials service` got one route named: "POST: /validate-login" and fires a query against a database: